 The problem is that the shareholders have not alleged “what any report allegedly reviewed by Huang actually said.”

-“Undeterred, [the shareholders] attempted a workaround: They hired an expert to create data and then filed a class action alleging that NVIDIA and its CEO committed securities fraud by failing to disclose the data invented by [the shareholders’] expert,” the brief says.
+“Undeterred, [the shareholders] attempted a workaround: They hired an expert to create data and then filed a class action alleging that NVIDIA and its CEO committed securities fraud by failing to disclose the data invented by [the shareholders’] expert,” the brief reads.

-As Circuit Judge Gabriel Sanchez “explained in his vigorous dissent, the panel’s decision badly misunderstands the [Private Securities Litigation Reform Act] and eviscerates the guardrails that Congress erected to protect the public from abusive securities litigation,” according to the brief.
+“[As Circuit Judge Gabriel Sanchez] explained in his vigorous dissent, the panel’s decision badly misunderstands the [Private Securities Litigation Reform Act] and eviscerates the guardrails that Congress erected to protect the public from abusive securities litigation,” according to the brief.

 Congress created the Private Securities Litigation Reform Act of 1955 to curb abuses in class action lawsuits related to securities.
 To discourage litigants from engaging in fishing expeditions during the discovery process whenever a company’s stock drops, the statute ratcheted up the requirements needed for securities fraud complaints.

-The Epoch Times has reached to the respondents’ attorneys, Deepak Gupta of Gupta Wessler in Washington and Gregory P. Joseph of Joseph Hage Aaronson in New York City, for comment.
+The Epoch Times has reached out to the respondents’ attorneys, Deepak Gupta of Gupta Wessler in Washington and Gregory P. Joseph of Joseph Hage Aaronson in New York City, for comment.